Lachlan-Mayne/vercel-publish/src/site/notes/gitshit/Viz's editing space/Business Notes Viz.md

 The truck repair business can use quality control and quality assurance.
 The business could benefit form using quality control through consistent inspections into the processes they use when repairing vehicles.
 This means that the business can keep the quality consistent for all their repairs, especially if the inspections can remove defects in the process.
 The truck repair business could also consider the use of quality assurance, this can be achieved through comparing their results from their services to the national standards for vehicle repair.
 They could also investigate their competitors to gain insight into what similar companies output and try and aim to improve their own services.
 This way, the business could gain a competitive advantage thus potentially increasing their market share.

+Global factors, - global sourcing, economies of scale, scanning and learning, research and development.
+- all business will need to consider global factors and the operation strategies will also be affected.
+- Global operations create opportunity for cost savings
+	- globally sourcing inputs, outsourcing.
+- operations managers need to be mindful of all influences.
+- they need to acknowledge that global factors could either benefit or hinder their business operations.

+Global sourcing
+- Businesses purchasing suppliers or services without being constrained by location.
+	- Most non-core business activities can be outsourced
+	- time zones can be factored in to make business processes being more efficient because global time zones can help.
+- benefits
+	- cost advantages
+	- access to new technology
+	- expertise and knowledge
+	- new resources
+	- longer hours of working
+- challenges
+	- possible needs to relocate
+	- increased cost of logistics
+	- storage and distribution centres
+	- different nation standards/regulations
+	- increased risk of fluctuations in foreign currency/exchange rates
+	- language and cultural variations

+Economies of scale
+- Cost advantages gained by producing on a larger scale.
+Businesses can lower their "per unit" input costs by doing things on a bigger scale.
+- It is a global factors issue when businesses begin to sell across global markets.
+- can become a decision based on scale advantages.
+- Found in capital investments and the improved use of technologies.

+Scanning and learning
+- All businesses can benefit from scanning.
+The global environment and learning from the best practice of businesses around the world.
+- Growing competition feeds the need for continuously improve - scanning and learning helps businesses to keep up with or even overtake competition.
+- Diversity of experience helps businesses learn how to handle issues with flexibility and insight.

+Research and development (R&D)
+- innovative companies spend time and money on R&D
+- R&D helps businesses to create leading edge technologies, and to create innovative products and solutions.
+- government encourages R&D, and may offer taxation incentives and grants.
+These incentives and grants assist businesses to invest and allocate resources into R&D
+- Central aspect of R&D is understanding what consumers want and assisting to create products that meed their needs